AdriCode/Image-Analysis-Classification/README.md

 https://www.ini.rub.de/upload/file/1470692848_3b4fdb013a1703546b15/SportsAnalysis_JRTIP.pdf

 **P.S.:** If you are a student of this course, please be critical and try to do it your way.
-Learning is more important than grades and deadlines.